leods92/Retinizr/README.md

 <script>
   Retinizr({
     images: {
-      css_class: "my-much-cooler-custom-css-class",
+      cssClass: "my-much-cooler-custom-css-class",
-      source_suffix: "_highres",
+      sourceSuffix: "_highres",
-      data_attribute: "retinizr-much-cooler-name-url"
+      dataAttribute: "retinizr-much-cooler-name-url"
     }
   });
 </script>
 ```

 ### Google Static Maps
-To use these you should set an object with the options you want to the `google_static_maps` key of the main options object.
+To use these you should set an object with the options you want to the `googleStaticMaps` key of the main options object.

-* `css_class`: The CSS class your scalable map images have.
+* `cssClass`: The CSS class your scalable map images have.
 * `fluidCssClass`: The class of maps that should have fluidity enabled.
 Such maps will expand to 100% of parent container's width on load, screen resize and screen orientation change.
 Images may be distorted if parent container's width is longer than *640 px* and you're using Google's free API.
 * `scale`: The number by which the size of the original map will be multiplied.
 Google accepts 1, 2, 4 (the latter available for business customers only).

 Defaults:
-* `css_class`: `js-retinizr-map`
+* `cssClass`: `js-retinizr-map`
 * `fluidCssClass`: `js-retinizr-fluid`
 * `scale`: `2`